AshFoster/mh-plumbing-heating/README.md

 - __Services Section__

   - The services section will show the user which services the company has to offer.
-It will be a list of bullet points showing the types of services available.
+It will be displayed as 3 individual cards for bathrooms, tiling, and boilers describing each in detail, and will have a list of more specific services below.
   - The aim of this section is to inform the user of the various services on offer so that they'll have a better idea of whether the company can offer them what they require or not.

 - __Testimonials Section__